feddieminas/django_fantasy_foot_track/README.md

 - Profile section to insert detailed data per card created by the user, thus a user to know which are the name of the cards he has created per category (using a table or list).
 - Pagination dropdown form filtering for users to be able to indicate number of category cards displayed per page
-- In each category home page, status filter to be multiple, rather than the current single triggered (Lor or Medium or High)
+- In each category home page, status filter to be multiple, rather than the current single triggered (Low or Medium or High)
 - Datetime on each category footer, showing far from days also the hours ago (specifically if two cards are posted Today)
 - Admin's action on category cards created after a time period of a month
   - No comments showed, status importance to be decreased (ex. from medium to low)